lamont703/Project_Blockchain_VendingMachine/README.md

 ## 📖 Project Overview

 Web3 Trading Hub is an innovative platform that brings the nostalgic experience of trading card packs into the Web3 era.
-Users can purchase randomized NFT trading card packs through a stylized vending machine interface and optionally redeem their digital cards for physical copies.
+Users can purchase randomized NFT trading card packs through a stylized vending machine interface, trade cards with other collectors in a built-in marketplace, and optionally redeem their digital cards for physical copies.

 **Client:** Johnnie (aka "JHeat" on TikTok)
 **Theme:** Pokémon/Game Boy retro aesthetic